Ramzi Yousef: Arrest, conviction and prison life

-Following a tip-off from Istaique Parker, on 7 February 1995, agents of Pakistan's Inter-Services Intelligence (ISI) and special agents of the U.S. Diplomatic Security Service raided room #16 in the Su-Casa Guest House in Islamabad, Pakistan, and captured Yousef before he could move to Peshawar.
+Following a tip-off from Istaique Parker, on 7 February 1995, agents of Pakistan's Inter-Services Intelligence (ISI) and special agents of the U.S. Diplomatic Security Service raided room #16 at the Su-Casa Guest House in Islamabad, Pakistan, and captured Yousef before he could move to Peshawar.
 Parker was paid $2 million under the Rewards for Justice Program for the information leading to Yousef's capture.
 During the raid, agents found Delta and United Airlines flight schedules and bomb components in children's toys.
 Yousef had chemical burns on his fingers.
 Yousef was sent to a federal prison in New York City and held there until his trial.

-On 5 September 1996, Yousef and two co-conspirators were convicted for their role in the Bojinka plot and were sentenced by U.S. District Court Judge Kevin Duffy to life in prison without parole.
+On 5 September 1996, Yousef and two co-conspirators were convicted for their role in the Bojinka plot and were sentenced by U.S. District Court Judge Kevin Duffy to life in prison without the posibility of parole.

 On 12 November 1997, Yousef was found guilty of masterminding the 1993 bombing, and on 8 January 1998, Judge Duffy found Yousef guilty of plotting a "seditious conspiracy" to bomb the World Trade Center and sentenced Yousef to life plus 240 years in prison for both bombings.
 He also recommended that Yousef's entire sentence be served in solitary confinement.

 During the 1998 trial, Yousef said: